harfangk/harfangk.github.io/_posts/2017-02-09-create-minimal-elixir-web-app-and-deploy-to-heroku.md

 This post will go through how to create a minimal web application in Elixir just using Cowboy, a HTTP server for Erlang/OTP, and Plug, a composable web middleware for Elixir, and deploy it to Heroku.

-Since you've come for a more uncommon barebone approach, I assume that you have a basic familiarity with both Elixir and web development.
+Since you were knowledgeable enough to know about and look for a barebone approach, I assume that you have a basic familiarity with both Elixir and web development.

 I'm using Elixir 1.4.1 at the time of writing.
 The application directory structure and `mix.exs` file configuration got changed in Elixir 1.4, so I recommend you to get Elixir 1.4 or higher.

-Complete source code of the finished sample application can be accessed from [here](https://github.com/harfangk/timeconverter).
+Complete source code of the finished sample application can be found [here](https://github.com/harfangk/timeconverter).
 Link to the running Heroku app is [here](https://blooming-thicket-28926.herokuapp.com/).

 ## Create an Elixir Application

-For this post, we will create a simple application that converts datetime between iso8601 and unix formats.
+In this post, we will create a simple application that converts datetime between iso8601 and unix formats.

 Run `mix new timeconverter --sup` from your shell to create a new Elixir app with built-in supervision tree.